francescovidaich964/Multi_obj_tracking/py-motmetrics/Readme.md

 """
          Type OId HId    D
 Event
-4       MATCH   a   1  0.6
+4       MATCH   1   1  0.6
-5      SWITCH   b   3  0.6
+5      SWITCH   2   3  0.6
 """
 ```

-`b` is now tracked by hypothesis `3` leading to a track switch.
-Note, although a pairing `(a, 3)` with cost less than 0.6 is possible, the algorithm prefers prefers to continue track assignments from past frames which is a property of MOT metrics.
+Object `2` is now tracked by hypothesis `3` leading to a track switch.
+Note, although a pairing `(1, 3)` with cost less than 0.6 is possible, the algorithm prefers prefers to continue track assignments from past frames which is a property of MOT metrics.

 #### Computing metrics
 Once the accumulator has been populated you can compute and display metrics.
 Continuing the example from above